American Express High Yield Savings Account (HYSA) basics

 Bottom line

-The American Express High Yield Savings Account offers an attractive combination of high interest rates, no fees, and the backing of a trusted financial brand.
-Its 3.50% APY is significantly higher than what you'll find at most traditional banks, making it an excellent option for growing your savings.
+I recommend the American Express High Yield Savings Account for anyone looking for a combination of high interest rates, 24/7 phone support, and the backing of a trusted financial brand.
+Its 3.20% APY is significantly higher than that of most traditional banks, making it an excellent option for growing your savings.